COURSE DESCRIPTIONS

 Gold Band is a second and third year course designed for students who are interested in continuing beyond their first year of band.
 Students in this band are required to learn basic scales, individual and group performance skills, and perform music at a higher level.
 Dedicated students will have extra opportunities to perform, individually or in a group, at district and regional events.
 All students who are members of the Intermediate Band must have completed at least one full year of private study on an instrument OR have successfully completed a Beginning Band class.

-(7th-12th grades, prerequisite: see the Director of Music for more information)
+(8th-12th grades, prerequisite: see the Director of Music for more information)

-(7th-12th grades)
+(6th-8th grades)

 Senator Singers is a course that is designed to teach the fundamentals of singing.
 This class is intended for students with limited musical experience.
 Students in this class focus on mastering the fundamentals of music, and are required to learn basic individual and group performance skills.
 Dedicated students will have extra opportunities to perform individually or in a group at district and regional events.
-Students in Senator Singers will have 3-4 concerts per year.
+Students in Senator Singers will have 3-4 performances per year.

 Other Musical Opportunities